 Databases Are Not Spreadsheets

-Before we dive into how to create a database in Notion, I’d like to just clarify that you can’t use Notion like Excel and vice versa.
-I won’t go into techy details of spreadsheets vs databases, but databases are better for making connections, filtering, and querying data.
+I won’t go into techy details of spreadsheets vs. databases, but databases are better for making connections, filtering, and querying data.
 Just make sure you’re using the right tool for the job!

-Luckily, yours truly also geeks out about spreadsheets and you can find tips on Excel here (shameless self-plug 😂).
+Luckily, yours truly also geeks out about spreadsheets, and you can find tips on Excel here (shameless self-plug 😂).

 How To Create A Database In Notion

-Ok, with that out of the way, let’s create our first database in Notion.
+With that out of the way, let’s create our first database in Notion.
 In this example, we will create a simple resources hub where you can store all your notes and ideas.

 - Start by creating a new page

 - Select “Table” – this is the default view.
 We will be creating a full-page database.
-This means that you cannot add any other types of content to this page.
-You can use an inline database if you could like to include other content.
+This means you cannot add any other types of content to this page.
+You can use an inline database if you would like to include other content.
 We discuss this further down the post.

-- When you create a database, you will be given the option to select an existing data source (i.e create a linked database) or a new one.
+- When you create a database, you will be given the option to select an existing data source (i.e. create a linked database) or a new one.
 Since this is our first database, click “+ New database”

 You will then be presented with a table like the one below.
 Well done, you’ve created your first database!

-Now let’s populate the databases with a few properties.
+Now, let’s populate the databases with a few properties.
 For my personal resources hub, I have included the following:

 - Name – the name of the document, article, or course

-- Type – is the page I want to store an online course, a web page, a YouTube video, or a podcast?
+- Type – Is the page I want to store an online course, a web page, a YouTube video, or a podcast?

-- Status – Have I read the document, is it something I want to come back to later, or have I read it and it can now be archived
+- Status – Have I read the document?
+Is it something I want to come back to later, or have I read it, and it can now be archived

 - URL – the source of the page